National Health Service (England): Staffing

+England's NHS is the largest employer in Europe, with one in every 25 adults in England working for the NHS.
+Nursing staff accounted for the largest cohort at more than 330,000 employees, followed by clinical support staff at 290,000, scientific and technical staff at 163,000 and physicians at 133,000.

 In the year ending in March 2017, there were 1.187 million staff in England's NHS, 1.9% more than in March 2016.
 There were 34,260 unfilled nursing and midwifery posts in England by September 2017, this was the highest level since records began.
 23% of women giving birth were left alone part of the time causing anxiety to the women and possible danger to them and their babies.
 This is because there are too few midwives.
 Neonatal mortality rose from 2.6 deaths for every 1,000 births in 2015 to 2.7 deaths per 1,000 births in 2016.
 Infant mortality (deaths during the first year of life) rose from 3.7 to 3.8 per 1,000 live births during the same period.
 Assaults on NHS staff have increased, there were 56,435 recorded physical assaults on staff in 2016–2017, 9.7% more than the 51,447 the year before.
 Low staffing levels and delays in patients being treated are blamed for this.

 Nearly all hospital doctors and nurses in England are employed by the NHS and work in NHS-run hospitals, with teams of more junior hospital doctors (most of whom are in training) being led by consultants, each of whom is trained to provide expert advice and treatment within a specific specialty.
 From 2017, NHS doctors must reveal how much money they make from private practice.

 General practitioners, dentists, optometrists (opticians), and other providers of local health care are almost all self-employed and contract their services back to the NHS.
 They may operate in partnership with other professionals, own and operate their surgeries and clinics, and employ their staff, including other doctors, etc. However, the NHS does sometimes provide centrally employed healthcare professionals and facilities in areas where there is insufficient provision by self-employed professionals.